Chipdelmal/MK8D/README.md

 # MK8D

 Python package for "Mario Kart 8 Deluxe" livesplit data analysis.
 It processes Livesplit *LSS* files (*XML* format) to provide a cleaner way to analyze the data by re-shaping it to a dataframe.
+Pypi: https://pypi.org/project/MK8D/

-This package is an improvement upon the [mk8dLivesplit](https://github.com/Chipdelmal/mk8dLivesplit) implementation.
+This [pip](https://pypi.org/project/MK8D/) package is an improvement upon the [mk8dLivesplit](https://github.com/Chipdelmal/mk8dLivesplit) implementation.
 The main change is that it handles runs in a dataframe for easier parsing and filtering (sacrificing a bit of processing speed).

 ## Features